nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Download the jar file and copy into an empty folder

-    * Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    * Double-click the jar file <br>
+      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences

     * Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     * Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

-3. _{ more test cases …​ }_
+3. Shutdown with exit command

+    * Type exit into the input box. <br>
+      Expected: The application will close.

+4. Shutdown with context menu

+    * Click on file at the top left of the application window.

+    * Click the exit option in the dropdown menu from file. <br>
+      Expected: The application will close.

 #### Deleting a student